ohenley/awesome-ada/README.md

 #### Generators and Translators
 - [adabrowse](http://home.datacomm.ch/t_wolf/tw/ada95/adabrowse) - HTML generator for Ada95 library unit specs.
-- [coldframe](https://github.com/simonjwright/coldframe) - ColdFrame generates Ada framework code and documentation from UML models.
 - [pascal-to-ada](https://github.com/zertovitch/pascal-to-ada) - A Pascal to Ada translator.
 - [tiled-code-gen](https://github.com/Fabien-Chouteau/tiled-code-gen) - Code generator for Tiled the map editor.
 - [cvsweb2git](https://github.com/reznikmm/cvsweb2git) - This tool imports CVS repository shared on Ada Conformity Assessment Authority into the Git repository.
 - [j2ada](https://github.com/Blady-Com/j2ada) - Translator for a Java valid source code in Ada source code.
 - [a2js](http://forge.ada-ru.org/matreshka/wiki/Web/A2JS) - Ada2JS is experimental open source compiler, component of Matreshka.
 - [adamagic](https://www.mapusoft.com/ada-to-c-changer/) - SofCheck AdaMagic is ACATS validated and certified Ada compiler targeting C and/or C++ (4 command line switches for fine tuning).
 ObjectAda and several other commercial compilers share engine with AdaMagic.
 MapuSoft distributes AdaMagic as integral component of AppCOE.
-- [cappulada](https://github.com/Componolit/Cappulada) - Ada binding generator for C++
+- [cappulada](https://github.com/Componolit/Cappulada) - Ada binding generator for C++.
+- [asis2xml](https://github.com/simonjwright/asis2xml) - Converts Ada sources’ ASIS representation to XML, so as to make it easier to develop reporting and transformational tools using (for example) XSLT.

-#### Shells and Interpreters
+#### Shells, Interpreters and Emulators
 - [sparforte](http://sparforte.com/) - SPARforte programming language is an Ada-like scripting language, previously known as business user shell (bush).
 Can be used as interactive UNIX shell replacement.
 - [gsh](https://github.com/AdaCore/gsh) - GSH is non interactive POSIX shell for Windows, aimed at GNU software builds.
 2-3 times faster than Cygwin.
 - [gnatcoll-scripts-shell](https://github.com/AdaCore/gnatcoll-core/blob/master/src/gnatcoll-scripts-shell.ads) - GNATCOLL.Scripts.Shell is a simple embeddable scripting language, part of GNATCOLL Core.
+- [analytical-engine](https://github.com/simonjwright/analytical-engine) - An Ada 2012 emulation of Charles Babbage’s Analytical Engine.

 #### Programming Languages
 - [gnat-spitbol](https://www2.adacore.com/gap-static/GNAT_Book/html/rts/g-spipat__ads.htm) - GNAT.SPITBOL is an implementation of SNOBOL text-oriented programming language, now part of GNAT library.
 - [para-sail](http://parasail-lang.org/) - ParaSail is a highly parallel experimental language, similar to Go and Erlang.
 Originaly owned by SofCheck (now AdaCore), it is a test project to try new ideas.
 Expandable pointers is a sample feature that is about to be introduced to SPARK and Ada.
 There are in fact 4 experimental languages: ParaSail, Sparkel, Javallel, Parython, all sharing bytecode interpreter and LLVM engine.

+#### Misc
+- [dhondt](https://github.com/simonjwright/dhondt) - Ada implementation of D’Hondt electoral result calculator.

 ## Bindings
 - [libsodium-ada](https://github.com/jrmarino/libsodium-ada) - libsodium-ada is a set of thick Ada bindings to libsodium.